 The interviewed family member states the consumer can get up when desired and eats breakfast when they want.
 The facility makes food on demand and food is available at any time.
-The consumer can have a fridge if they wish.
+Decision maker knows there is an option to have a fridge in their room if they desire.